haxegon/haxegon.com/_posts/2018-03-15-welcome-to-hexagon.md

 categories: blog
 ---

-Welcome to the new Hexagon webiste!
+Welcome to the new Hexagon website!

 This is where we will be sharing news about all things related to Hexagon.